Studying at CUHK

 2. Academic Support

 The Chinese University of Hong Kong Library (ULS) is probably one of the university’s resources that you would use the most frequently and extensively in your learning and research.
 Comprised seven library branches, the ULS provides significant bilingual collection including electronic and print journals, e-books, print volumes and special collections.
-The 24/7 access technology-rich Learning Garden and Research Commons at the University Library became two of the most popular spots for learning, revision and research discussion since their first launch in 2012.
+The Library offers various types of study spaces for different study needs: quiet study zones, group study rooms, doctoral study rooms, faculty study rooms, multi-purpose rooms and 24-Hour study facilities.

 IT and Network